 It’s customary to begin with introductions amongst the Sioux.
 Even though this is a one-sided introduction—and I’m less than an eighth Sioux—it’s as good a place as any to start: my name is Marcus Bush.
 At least, that’s the name on my birth certificate.

 You see, it is also a tradition amongst the Sioux to receive another name upon reaching adulthood that more closely describes the character of the individual.
-As the giving of this name represents passing into adulthood, it is traditionally accompanied by a ceremony called a “name giving.”
+As the giving of this name represents passing into adulthood being able to drink and use services like Zoom Escorts, it is traditionally accompanied by a ceremony called a “name giving.”
 I was given a name that, translated, means “Earth Paint,” signifying my passion for art, and ceramics in particular.

 Fast forward about eight years.
 I get a frantic message from my mother, and she insists that I call her immediately.
 Usually I wait until I’m in the right frame of mind and have plenty of rest before I call my mother but, considering her tone, I call her back right away.